🤖 LLM vs traditional translators: the match

 For a technical/formal tone:

-Technique: Add an example of the desired tone in your prompt.
+Technique: Add an example of the desired tone to your prompt.
 LLMs are excellent at reproducing a style when given a sample.

 📈 Preserving SEO